cran-task-views/TimeSeries/TimeSeries.md

   `r pkg("mFilter")` implements several filters for smoothing and extracting trend and cyclical components including Hodrick-Prescott and Butterworth filters.
   Several filters are provided by `r pkg("signal")` including a Butterworth filter and a Savitsky-Golay filter.
-  `r pkg("hpfilter")` implements one- and two-sided Hodrick-Prescott filters, while `r pkg("corbouli")` implements Corbae-Ouliaris frequency domain filtering.
+  `r pkg("hpfilter")` implements one- and two-sided Hodrick-Prescott filters, while `r pkg("jumps")` provides a Hodrick-Prescott filter with automatically selected jumps.
+  Corbae-Ouliaris requency domain filtering is implemented in `r pkg("corbouli")`.
   `r pkg("smoots")` provides nonparametric estimation of the time trend and its derivatives.
 - *Decomposition* : Seasonal decomposition is discussed below.
   Autoregressive-based decomposition is provided by `r pkg("ArDec")`.